mutaimwiti/rbactl/README.md

 4. Add or update user and role models.

-   These should be based on the persistence system of your choice.
    The role model should have a property that stores permissions (an array).
 A relationship should exist such that a user can have many roles and a role can have many users.
-The user model should have a property or a function that returns the user's list of permissions.
+The user model should have a property or a function that returns the user's list of permissions based on their roles.

 5. Add or update user and role control logic.